UTM Codes: How to Create UTM Tracking URLs on Google Analytics

 5. See where most people click on your internal links in a blog post.

-Note: Use this strategy with caution, as using too many UTM parameters in internal links can cause confusion to Google.
+Note: I advise you to use this strategy with caution, as using too many UTM parameters in internal links can cause confusion to Google.
 You should use it on a small batch of internal links, collect the clicking patterns, delete the UTM links, and then act on those results for your future internal linking efforts.

 As always, ensure that you’ve set a canonical URL for each link to minimize confusion and prevent duplicate indexing.